LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 For starters, the code is too specific to the HTML structure of the articles from this single website.
 It assumes too much about it's input data to be useful elsewhere.

-The second issue is that now, with elements like `<header>` unwrapped, the title and author where now just part of the article body.
+The second issue is that now, with elements like `<header>` unwrapped, the title and author were now just part of the article body.
-This would make it hard to present them clerly.
+This would make it hard to present them clearly.
 It would also make it hard to generate a table of contents from the file without making the code _even more_ specific to the structure.

 ### Learn to stop worrying

-By chance when looking into how other tools automated this part, I came accross [mozilla/readability](https://github.com/mozilla/readability).
+By chance when looking into how other tools automated this part, I came accros [mozilla/readability](https://github.com/mozilla/readability).
-This is the standalone library powering Firefoxes "Reader View", which simplifies page content and presents it very much like an Ebook reader would.
+This is the standalone library powering FireFox "Reader View", which simplifies page content and presents it very much like an e-book reader would.

 TODO Some images here???

-Eurika!
+Eureka!
-We can harness this power for ourselfs.
+We can harness this power for ourselves.
 It's pretty simple too:

 ```javascript